 What types of insurance have a per-occurrence limit?

-Not all business insurance policies have per-occurrence limits.
+Not all small business insurance policies have per-occurrence limits.
 For instance, commercial property insurance policies do not have these limits.

 A per-occurrence limit is a third-party liability limit, which means it covers lawsuits from individuals outside of your business.
 For example, most general liability insurance policies have a $1 million per-occurrence limit (as well as an aggregate limit).
 If a customer trips on a power cable in your office and sues, it'll cover your legal costs up to $1 million for that incident.